-THE SCENE: An outlying border state, sometimes called "the dark and bloody ground."
+The Scene: An outlying border state, sometimes call "the dark and bloody ground."

 A squalid village set in wintry mud.

 A horseman hails and halts.
 He shifts his cud

 "Well, did you hear?
 Tom Lincoln's wife today.